 B6 responsive seizures

-Our primary reseearch is focused on PDE-ALDH7A1 defciency which is only one of the vitamin B6 responsive seizure disorders.
+Our primary research is focused on PDE-ALDH7A1 defciency which is only one of the vitamin B6 responsive seizure disorders.
 In addition to the known genetic B6 responsive disorders, a number of patients with idiopathic seizures respond to vitmain B6 supplementation.
 We are focused on both identification of novel genetic causes and understanding general mechanism of these disorders.

 • 🧬 The role of vitamin B6 in idopathic seizure disorders